OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/A Worldview Built from Contrarians.md

 # A Worldview Built from Contrarians (U22 Talk)
 (draft)
+*Explaining the origins of my talk in 2020*

 In October 2022, I gave a keynote talk in Bucharest, Romania, at [Unfinished 2022](https://archive.unfinished.ro/2022/) (U22).
 You can watch the whole talk [here](https://www.youtube.com/watch?v=N47GRiYZ0p8), and see it in context in my Brain [here](https://bra.in/4jXD9y).

-This talk is essentially the backstory of how I came up with the ideas that I expressed virtually at U20 in [[Trust Is the (Only) Way Forward]].
+This talk is the backstory of how I came up with the ideas that I expressed virtually at U20 in [[Trust Is the (Only) Way Forward]].

 [[Nuggetization|Nuggetizing]] the talk yields: